-Given the unprecedented situation and the continuing impacts of the pandemic, performance on the whole is considered to be fairly good across the Key Performance Indictors despite a large number of targets not having been met.
+Given the continuing impacts of the pandemic, performance on the whole is considered to be fairly good across the Key Performance Indictors despite a large number of targets not having been met.
 However, it is important to note that it is difficult to fully compare / analyse performance as some targets for Liberata KPIs were not formally agreed for the year.
 For the purposes of the performance reports, we used the targets originally proposed by the Council for those KPIs where agreement could not be reached to enable some insight into performance for this period.

-In total, the Council had 87 corporate performance indicators (PIs) including some of the KPIs outlined above which are classed as 'key' and reported externally.

-Of the 81 Corporate PIs reported on, performance could only be measured against 67.
+.
+In total, the Council had 85 corporate performance indicators (PIs) including some of the KPIs outlined above which are classed as 'key' and reported to Members.
+Of the 85 corporate PIs reported on, performance could only be measured against 67.
+Performance could not be assessed against 17 PIs because they are either:

-Performance could not be assessed against 17 PIs because they are 'Data Only' PIs.
-This means that targets have not been set either due to the nature of the PI (e.g. monitoring trends), or because they are feeder PIs and are provided for information / context.
+Data Only PIs - this means that targets have not been set due to the nature of the PI (e.g. monitoring trends).